mantoni/mocaccino.js/README.md

 where OPTIONS are:

-  --reporter, -R  Mocha reporter to use, defaults to "tap" --node          If result is used in node instead of a browser
+  --reporter, -R  Mocha reporter to use, defaults to "tap" --yields, -y    Yield every N milliseconds, defaults to 250 --node          If result is used in node instead of a browser
 ```

+The `yields` option causes a tiny delay every N milliseconds to allow pending
+I/O to happen.
+It's ignored if `--node` is given.

 ## Headless browser testing